FrodgE/fetch-user-environment/README.md

 ## Available Commands

-The following commands are available on the command pallete:
+The following commands are available on the command palette:

 * `Fetch user environment: Fetch settings` - Compare the current user settings with those at the shared location.
 Settings that are incorrect or missing will be updated.
 * `Fetch user environment: Fetch extensions` - Compare extensions that are installed locally with those at the shared location.
 Extensions that are newer or missing will be side loaded.